-Frequently asked questions relating to Leeds Building Society transfer of equity
+Leeds Building Society transfer of equity example support desk enquires

-- My former wife are planning to get a lawyer in place for a new mortgage with Leeds Building Society.
-Transfer of Equity conveyancing is also neededI have used the different rating based websites and the results are from all over the country.
-Do we need to instruct a lawyer local to us?
+- My former wife are looking to get a conveyancing solicitor in place for a refinance with Leeds Building Society.
+Transfer of Equity conveyancing is also requiredI have used the different comparison based tools and the results are from all over England and Wales.
+Is it important to appoint a conveyancer local to us?

-Is there to be any payment between the parties for the Transfer of Equity?
-If so, please state the amount and who is to receive the same
+Is there to be any consideration monies passing between the parties for the Transfer of Equity?
+If so, please state the amount and who is to receive what amounts

-General Advice to read in in addition to the above Leeds Building Society transfer of equity Advice :
+General Advice to read in further to the above Leeds Building Society transfer of equity information :

 Tax and Legal

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Leeds Building Society conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
-If such terms are not adhered to you may be in violation of your covenants under the lease.
-This could trigger the freeholder taking enforcement action against you.
+If your property is leasehold, provisions in the lease may require that you obtain the consent of the landlord.
+If such conditions are not strictly observed you may be in violation of the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as Leeds Building Society or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the time of completion of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at the time of completion of the transfer of equity conveyancing.

 Your property may be repossessed if you do not keep up repayments on your mortgage with Leeds Building Society.